Topguy/LogViewer/design.md

 6. To remove a filter, the user selects it from the "Applied Filters" radio group.
 7. The user then clicks the "Remove Selected Filter" button.
 8. The filter is removed from the list, and the log view is updated to reflect the change.
+9. The user can reorder filters by selecting a filter and clicking "Move Up" or "Move Down" buttons.
-9. The user can save the current set of filters by clicking the "Save Filters" button, which will prompt a file download.
+10. The user can save the current set of filters by clicking the "Save Filters" button, which will prompt a file download.
-10. The user can load a previously saved set of filters by clicking the "Load Filters" button and selecting a JSON file.
+11. The user can load a previously saved set of filters by clicking the "Load Filters" button and selecting a JSON file.

-11. The user can save the currently displayed filtered log content by clicking the "Save Filtered Log" button, which will prompt a file download.
+12. The user can save the currently displayed filtered log content by clicking the "Save Filtered Log" button, which will prompt a file download.

 This design allows for a flexible and interactive way to analyze log files by building a chain of filters.